 A brief overview of the basic programs administered by the Financial Aid Office is as follows:

-I. Pell Grants are awarded to students who need money to pay for their education after high school.
+I. Federal Pell Grants are awarded to students who need money to pay for their education after high school.
 A Pell Grant is not a loan, so it does not have to be paid back as long as all requirements are being met.
 The award of a Pell Grant is calculated using the Department of Education’s Federal Methodology Calculation.
 The award is dependent upon the student’s and/or family of the student’s financial circumstances, the student’s cost of attendance, and whether the student is attending full-time or part-time.
 To be considered for a Pell Grant, a student must be an undergraduate student who does not already have a bachelor’s degree.
 Application is made directly to the Department of Education by completing the Free Application for Federal Student Aid (FAFSA).
 Pell Grants are not automatically renewed from one academic year to the next.
 Therefore, all Pell Grant recipients must reapply each year after completion of the Federal Income Tax Returns.
+In accordance with federal regulations, a student will only be eligible to receive 12 full-time semesters of Pell Grant funding during the student’s lifetime.
 For more information about Pell Grants, contact the Financial Aid Office.

 Back to Top